turingschool/try-turing/_posts/2000-01-04-javascript.markdown

 function multiplyByThree(factor) { return factor * 3; }
 ```

 Notice how we didn't use the parentheses when we passed the functioned into `doMath`?
 That's because if we used the parentheses, we would call the function.
 We don't want to call it.
 We just want to reference it.
+This can be confusing.
+Don't worry too much about it.
+We're around to help you out today.
+Eventually you'll get the hang of it and even experienced programmers mess this up some times.

 ## Try It: Creating a Function